Teeinn0730/AnimeToonShader/README.md

 3. First time open the project might takes 5~10 minutes to compress skybox textures.
 4. Open the 'AnimeToonSample.unity' scene to view the sample.

+# Does it allow for comercial use?
+Yes, only shader can!
+The models are belong to Mihoyo company.
+This source code doesn't get any optimization, and make sure you have test target platform first when you want to use in your project.

+# Function Explain
+## MainTex